sapana-roehampton/OS-Coursework/index.md

 ## 7. Reflection on Week 1:
 This was my first time installing a headless Linux server.
 I learned how virtual machines work, how to navigate the Linux terminal, and how to collect system information.
 I now understand basic OS concepts such as memory usage, kernel version, storage allocation, and network interfaces.
 These skills prepare me for future weeks focused on SSH configuration, security hardening, monitoring, and performance evaluation.

+Overall, Week 1 helped me build confidence using Linux and understanding the structure of an operating system.
 ---